 Description

-All the communication links in the considered scenarios are assumed to experience line of sight (LoS) propagation and follow the UMi - Street Canyon propagation model.
+All the communication links in the considered scenarios are assumed to experience line of sight (LOS) propagation and follow the UMi - Street Canyon propagation model.

 These parameters are defined as a compromise of the results derived from a multiplicity of company measurements in different street canyons, i.e. they do not correspond to a specific street.
 The propagation characteristics of this street canyon setup are different from those experienced in open field deployments and should be captured accordingly in the specific values of the different parameters used in the channel model.

-It should be highlighted that this channel model also captures the impact of the non line of sight (NLoS) multipath components of the propagation, and therefore accounts for time-and-frequency correlated fast fading.
+It should be highlighted that this channel model also captures the impact of the non line of sight (NLOS) multipath components of the propagation, and therefore accounts for time-and-frequency correlated fast fading.

-The main characteristics of the channel model are summarized in Table 11.
+The main characteristics of the channel model are summarised in Table 11.

 Table 11: Characteristics of the 3GPP TR 38.901 [17]channel model